IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 We consider three vantage points, namely A, B and C. These vantage points are at the places with HDB flats (or Condominiums) The outlines of the lake is also shown here to indicate what the top left corner of the water body would have looked like when viewing from that vantage point.

-If we look from A, we would realise that the shape of the top left corner of the park would not match the one from the video.
+If we look from A, we will see that the shape of the top left corner of the park does not match the one from the video.

 If we look from B, the top left hand corner of the water body is somewhat pointy instead of a curve.
 Moreover, there is a river separating the building from the water body.
 This is however not present in the video.

-If we look from C, the distance between water body and the building would be way too far than the one from the video.
+If we look from C, the distance between water body and the building is way too far than the one from the video.